 24 Sept.
 1960 – Dear Diary, Today at 11:01 Howdy Doody went off the air and won’t be back again.
 I cried very hard.
 I had watched it since I was a little girl.

 Yet life went on and with it the yearly rhythms at Hooper School, my elementary school for grades 2 through 4 — and there were definite advantages over Altamont Elementary, where I went when we lived on the farm.

 For one thing, I could walk to school from home — so no more school bus bullies to worry about.
 For another, there were cool stores near Hooper School to buy candy and other snacks — or to just roam around looking at the inventory.
 Some of those buildings are still standing.

-Michaels 5 & 10 store — that was run by Mr. Michaels and his wife — had a fabulous penny candy counter was a perfect match for my meager allowance.
+Michaels 5 & 10 store — which was run by Mr. Michaels and his wife — had a fabulous penny candy counter that was a perfect match for my meager allowance.
 All of us kids shopped there — or just wandered the two aisles looking at the school, hardware and beauty supplies hanging on the racks.

 Endwell Market across Main Street, run by the Gowers, had a couple of gum ball machines out front and carried more expensive candy bars and other sweets at the counter.
 That’s where I had my first Sky Bar, regularly stocked up on Necco Wafers and decided that Three Musketeers was my lifelong candy bar of choice.

 Seely’s Ice Cream, up Main Street from Michaels, was the classic 1950s soda fountain.
 There were stools at a long counter, booths along the opposite wall and you could get all things ice cream — from cones, sodas and milkshakes to banana splits — or eat lunch there if your parents could afford it.
 Alas, the building is now gone.